system76/tech-docs/src/models/thelio-r3-n1/repairs.md

 If the front power button doesn't power the machine on or doesn't light up when the system is powered on, try the following troubleshooting steps:

-1. Ensure the system powers on normally using the internal power button.
+1. Check if internal Thelio Io power button and LED work.
 2. Reseat the front power button to ensure it's making proper contact.
 3. Check the wiring for the front power button.
 4. Replace the front power button, if necessary.